willzywiec/dissertation/README.md

 These scripts build a deep neural network metamodel of Monte Carlo radiation transport simulations, which are used to estimate process criticality accident risk (P(keff) >= 1 🤯).
 The default configuration of these scripts generate approximately 85 GB of data, which are saved to the **test** folder.
 The hardware and software I used are provided below.

-I was a little bit disappointed that the formatting requirements of GWU dissertations precluded an epigraph.
+I was a little bit disappointed that the formatting requirements of GWU dissertations don't allow an epigraph.
 The one I would've used is provided below.

 "Risk comes from not knowing what you're doing." - Warren Buffett